DavidGarciaCat/php-resque-scheduler/README.md

 Because the PHP port is almost a direct API copy of the Ruby version, it is also compatible with the web interface of the Ruby version, which provides the ability to view and manage delayed jobs.

+## Please note

+This is a fork with some minor adjustments that I needed to apply for another project.

 ## Delayed Jobs